HighFidelityCFDVerificationWorkshop/HighFidelityCFDVerificationWorkshop.github.io/index.md

 - identifying pacing items in high-fidelity methods and peripheral tools that need additional research and development in order to proliferate in the CFD community
 - facilitating collaboration and enhance mutual understanding among CFD researchers and practitioners in academia, government, and industry

-## **Workshop Format**

-- The workshop is organized into four test suites: Super/Hypersonic Flows, Mesh Motion, LES, RANS.
-- Each test suite has identified a set of test cases related to verification in their respective areas and have been worked to address identified challenges since SciTech 2023.
-- At the workshop, each test suite will give an overview presentation, followed by brief individual presentations from participants providing details of their numerical methodologies.
-Finally the test suite leads will present summarized results and an outlook for verification in their technical area.
-- Ample time for discussion is scheduled to deliberate over results, methodologies, and outstanding challenges related to verification.

 ## **2024 Workshop Logistics**

 The workshop will be held over two days January 6-7, 2024 in conjunction with SciTech 2024 in Orlando, Florida.